-3.1 The States Major Funds' Investment Strategies are summarised in the table shown on the next page.
+3.1.
+The States Major Funds' Investment Strategies are summarised in the table below.
 Full details of each Investment Strategy are available in Appendices 3 to 8.

 Funds Equities % Alternative Investments Class % Bonds % Cash % Participating in Common Inv.
 Fund

 States of Jersey Major Funds

-Strategic Reserve Fund 50 10 40 Yes
+Strategic Reserve Fund 50 10 40 - Yes

 Stabilisation Fund 80 20 Yes

 Social Security (Reserve) Fund 80 10 10 Yes - Part

 Health Insurance Fund 40 45 15 Yes (1)

 Consolidated Fund (2) 45 10 45 β Yes (1)

 Currency Notes and Coins Fund 20 60 10 10 Yes (1)

-(1) Monies required for working balances will be held outside of the States of Jersey - Common Investment Fund.
+Housing Development Fund 15 12 66 7 Yes

-(2) The consolidated fund is to hold the cash deemed to be required to fund expenditure in the medium term in the Long-Term Cash Pool of the CIF or operating cash account outside the CIF, this balance is marked as ' β ' in the table above.
+monies required for working balances will be held outside of the States of Jersey - Common Investment Fund the consolidated fund is to hold the cash deemed be required to fund expenditure in the medium term in the Long Term Cash Pool of the CIF or operating cash account outside the CIF, this balance is marked as ' β ' in the table above.
 The remaining holdings of the Consolidated Fund are classified as 'investable assets' and invested in line with the strategy above.